One Step at a Time

 Physical Therapy Helps Young Stroke Patient Walk Again

-After spending months in the hospital, Junior returned home and managed his heart condition.
+Junior was born with a congenital heart defect.
+Within the first two years of his life, Junior underwent three major, 10-hour heart surgeries.
+After spending months in the hospital, he returned home and managed his heart condition.
 Junior was living a normal life, explains his father, Javier.
 However, at age seven, Junior became seriously ill and was hospitalized once again.
 He needed a breathing tube and catheter.

 It was a long road back to recovery, and this time, specialists referred Junior to Northwestern Medicine for more comprehensive pediatric care, close to home.
 That’s when he started working with Joe Madonia, DPT, physical therapist at Northwestern Medicine Delnor Hospital Pediatric Outpatient Rehabilitation Clinic.

-“Junior has overcome more hurdles in only ten years of life than most people do in their entire lives.
+“Junior has overcome more hurdles in only 10 years of life than most people do in their entire lives.
 He’s had it as bad as you can have it, but you’d never know it.
 He’s always smiling, and he always makes me smile,” said Madonia.

 Using pediatric-focused physical therapy, Madonia works with Junior to restore function, increase strength and improve mobility.
 In each session, Madonia instructs Junior in English, and Ballines translates the direction into Spanish.
-Without hesitation, Junior responds and smiles from ear-to-ear, when he successfully accomplishes the task.
+Without hesitation, Junior responds and smiles from ear-to-ear when he successfully accomplishes the task.

 Madonia uses a variety of tools such as slow motion video to demonstrate proper form and small hand weights for building strength.
 Fitting Junior with proper orthotics to provide the right support for walking was also important.
 Like any boy his age, Junior is motivated and inspired by rewards.
 His reward of choice?
-Watching his favorite Pink Panther video after completing a difficult task, such as walking a certain distance on the treadmill.
+Watching his favorite "Pink Panther" video after completing a difficult task, such as walking a certain distance on the treadmill.